-Report: Pentagon Knew Of Possible Coronavirus Threat for Years
+Report: Pentagon Knew Of Possible Coronavirus Threat For Years

-Report: Pentagon Knew Of Possible Coronavirus Threat for Years
+Report: Pentagon Knew Of Possible Coronavirus Threat For Years

 The Pentagon was aware of the likelihood of a pandemic brought on by a novel coronavirus years ago, predicting with startling accuracy shortages of masks, hospital beds and ventilators that could occur in an outbreak, according to a 2017 internal document reported by The Nation.